 When female guppies are ready to give birth, they usually look for places to hide.
 Inspect the guppy that is hiding and see if it has an extended stomach or V-shaped belly.
 The gravid spot will also be darker than usual.
 With no cover in the tank, like live plants, for the female to hide, it will lie down at the bottom of the tank.

-If your guppies hide to the bottom of the tank during the night, then they are more than likely sleeping.
+If your guppies hide at the bottom of the tank during the night, then they are more than likely sleeping.
 They don’t do this during the day, so sickness is likely the cause.

 Guppies suffering from various diseases or parasitic infestations often hide at the bottom of the tank or in the corner.
 Usually, signs of sickness include loss of appetite and less activity.
 Other symptoms of illness are cuts, spots, damaged fins, scoliosis, swollen eyes, or dropsy.